 BlackBird Layout Button

-The BlackBird Layout button provide management tools for the docking panels.
+The BlackBird Layout button provides management tools for the chart panels.
 This is where panels are turned on or off, and a custom layout can be saved or loaded.

 Trade Controls Panel

 The Trade Controls panel is used to enable/disable automated trading, manually place trades, and close out trades.
 If this panel looks grayed-out that means no Order Set is defined in the Order Settings window.

 The Info panel provides trade position status and market Bid/Ask data.
 You may notice a tick difference in the PnL display between the DOM and the Info panel.
 Differences can also be seen between the DOM and NinjaTrader’s Chart Trader.
 These differences are due to NinjaTrader’s framework.

 The Settings panel displays the settings file name in the top area, and provides access to the Order Settings interface.

 Order Monitor Panel

 The Order Monitor panel displays the current order status, and order control buttons.